Andrew-J-Williams/flooring_gem/README.md

 ## Usage

-Type the below and follow the on screen prompts:
+Type the code below in the command line and follow the on screen prompts:

     ./bin/craftsmen_floors